 Philip Palmer is a science fiction and fantasy novelist whose books for Orbit include Debatable Space, Version 43 and Hell Ship.
 He's also written for televison, radio and film, and his credits include The Many Lives of Albert Walker, The Faerie Queene and The King's Coiner.

 Before becoming an author, Fiona Palmer was a speedway driver for seven years and now spends her days writing both women's and young adult fiction, working as a farmhand and caring for her two children in the tiny rural community of Pingaring, 350km from Perth.
 The books Fiona's passionate readers know and love contain engaging storylines, emotions and hearty characters.
-She has written nine bestselling novels and her most recent book, SECRETS BETWEEN FRIENDS, was a Top Ten national bestseller.
+She has written nine bestselling novels and her most recent book, SISTERS AND BROTHERS, was a Top Ten national bestseller.

 Tara Palmer Tomkinson is a TV presenter and one of Britain's best-loved celebrities.